-ProChoice Safety Gear, Product Development Manager, Brad Rodgers said that when dealing with silica dust – if using a conventional respirator – then either a particulate respirator must be used (P1, P2 or P3 filtering respirator) or an air supplied respirator.
+Indeed, ProChoice Safety Gear, Product Development Manager, Brad Rodgers explains what the proper masks are.
+When dealing with silica dust – if using a conventional respirator – then either a particulate respirator must be used (P1, P2 or P3 filtering respirator) or an air supplied respirator.

-In choosing the respirator with adequate performance, there are two parameters which have to be matched.
-These are the:
+Furthermore, in choosing the respirator with adequate performance, there are two parameters which have to be matched.
+Notably, these are the:

 - required minimum protection factor (RMPF)

 - class of respiratory protection.